smXplorer/AlliGator/docs/source/alligator-version-history.rst

 0.56.3 (2022-06-30)
 -------------------

-    - Bug Fix
+    - Bug Fixes
         + Deprecated "Whole Image Phasor Scatter Plot" in Analysis->Phasor Graph, as it is now done by selecting a ROI encompassing the whole image and converting it to single-pixel ROIs, followed by Analysis->Dataset->Multiple ROIs Analysis->All ROIs Phasor Analysis->Non-Interactive (Fast) [Ctrl+Shift+A]

 -------------------
 0.56.2 (2022-06-29)
 -------------------

-    - Bug Fix
+    - Bug Fixes
         + Fixed a bug preventing updating the SEPL harmonic frequency
     - New Features
         + Added context menu item to SEPL:Harmonic Frequency to set it to the Dataset Phasor Frequency